 Acceptance of succession under benefit of inventory is ensured by requesting the inventory or intervening in it.

-Another type of acceptance of succession is acceptance pure and simple, which occurs when the succession is accepted and divided without the need for probate proceedings.
+Another type of acceptance of succession is acceptance pure and simple, which occurs when the succession is accepted and divided without the need for inventory proceedings.

 The rules relating to acceptance of succession also apply to acceptance of a legacy.
 The difference between inheritance and legacy is set out in the answer to the following question.

-If probate proceedings are opened the waiver must be effected or included in the file.
+If inventory proceedings are opened, the waiver must be effected or included in the file.
 In this case, the court or notary are the authorities competent to receive the declaration of waiver.

 The waiver must take one of the following forms: public deed or private certified document if assets exist which the law requires to be disposed of in one of these forms; a private document in other cases.